 18. Willie Clayton "Ace In The Hole" (Ace 1996)

-Willie Clayton has a rich catalog of some 30 LPs of original material.
+Willie Clayton has a rich catalog of more than two dozen LPs of original material.
 There are plenty albums that have made their mark on Southern Soul but "Ace In the Hole" is a great snapshot of Clayton in his Bluesy prime.
 The album is front loaded with two classics.
 "Equal Opportunity", a duet with Pat Brown, and "Three People Sleeping In My Bed" (written by Frank-O Johnson).
 The latter is not as kinky as it sounds for the "third person" is in her head.
 Other highlights include the Ronnie LoveJoy penned "My Baby's Cheating On Me" & "In Need Of A Good Woman".

 19. Roy-C "Rock Me All Night" (Three Gems 1989)

 Roy-C has been fiercely independent and defiant ever since he first appeared on the radar.
 His career stretches back to 1958 where as a member of the Genies he scored a minor hit single with "Who's That Knocking" (#72 Pop).
 His first triumph under his own stage name came courtesy of "Shotgun Wedding", which stormed the U.K. Top 10 (#6) and was a Top 20 R&B (#14) hit stateside.
 Later Roy recorded three albums for Mercury including "Sex & Soul" before getting fed up with labels and going independent with his own Three Gems imprint commencing in 1984.
 It was in 1989 when Roy recorded this modern Soul classic.
 The record contains the 8 minute epic "Saved By The Bell (Infidelity, Georgia"), a humorous and at times absurd tale of adultery.

 20. Carl Marshall "Songs People Love The Most, Vol. 1" (Unleashed/Mr. Tee 2006)